sathwik13198/ISRO_APP/README.md

 - Select a device from the list
 - Type a message and send
 - Messages are delivered via MQTT

+#### File Attachments
+- Tap the attachment icon (📎) in chat input to select a file
+- Files are uploaded to the attachment server via HTTP
+- Attachment metadata is sent via MQTT
+- Recipients can tap the attachment to download it
+- Downloaded files are saved to `/Download/ISRO_ATTACHMENTS/` folder
+- Files can be opened from Files app or Gallery

 #### Maps
 - Map fetches tiles from LAN server (configured IP)